Boundaries Are Self-Compassion: Why Saying No is Saying Yes to You

 “I don’t respond to work emails after 6 PM to protect my personal time.”

-Many of us aren’t even sure what our boundaries are—and that’s okay.
+Many of us aren’t even sure what our boundaries are and that’s okay.
 A helpful first step is to explore the different categories of boundaries (emotional, physical, time, etc.) and start noticing what situations feel “off” or uncomfortable.
 That discomfort is often a signal that a boundary may be needed.
-Once you have a clearer picture of where your boundaries lie, you can begin focusing on the how—one boundary at a time.
+Once you have a clearer picture of where your boundaries lie, you can begin focusing on the how.

 Here is a video for more info on boundaries: https://youtu.be/XAap_uMPbGY?feature=shared

 If you struggle to say “no” or feel guilty after setting a limit, you're not alone.
-Some common root causes include:
+Some common root causes of this includes:

-Fear of conflict: Many people avoid boundaries to prevent arguments or tension.
+Fear of conflict: Many people avoid boundaries to prevent arguments or tension to maintain emotional safety.

 Low self-worth: When we don’t feel worthy of respect, we’re less likely to ask for it.

 The good news?
 Boundaries are a skill, not a personality trait.
-They can be learned and strengthened over time.
+They can be learned and strengthened over time and they can help increase your self esteem, inner peace, and authenticity.

-Setting boundaries doesn’t have to mean confrontation or setting an ultimatum.
+Setting boundaries doesn’t always have to mean big confrontation or an ultimatum.
 In fact, clear and kind communication can actually strengthen your relationships.
 Here’s how to get started:

 1. Tune Into Your Feelings

-If you feel drained, resentful, or overwhelmed—these are clues that a boundary may be needed.
+If you feel drained, sometimes shame/guilt, resentful, or overwhelmed, these are clues that a boundary may be needed.

 3. Use “I” Statements